Cunt Toward Enemy

 *

-Someone is still breathing in the fragments of that heavy mall planter, covered in dry earth and plastic leaves like he dug out of his own grave.
-Survived the initial blast, but fortunately for the stricken faces around him, he’s lost too much blood to thrash.
-He just winds slowly like a worm, under the threshold of the bomb sensor.
+Someone is still breathing in the fragments of that heavy mall pot, covered in plastic leaves and fake soil like he dug out of his own grave.
+Survived the initial blast, but fortunately for his neighbors, he’s lost too much blood to thrash.
+He just writhes slowly like a worm, under the threshold of the bomb sensor.

 A black box.